Roan Forest Clinic

 If you need to call the clinic, we can be reached at 407-6824

 Breakfast is the most important meal of the day.
 It’s our “fuel” for our bodies.
 Children who don’t eat breakfast are often in the clinic complaining of stomachaches and headaches.
 This means they are missing valuable time in the classroom.
 Breakfast at Roan Forest is served from 7:05 until 7:40.
 Along with starting the day with a healthy breakfast, they need to end the day by getting enough sleep.
 Most children need at least 9-10 hours of sleep.
 Getting enough sleep helps your child do their best in whatever they do.

 IMMUNIZATIONS – NO SHOT!
 NO SCHOOL!
 NO KIDDING!!!

-All medications must be brought to the clinic by an adult.
+All medications MUST be brought to the clinic by an adult.
 Children are not allowed to carry any medications to school – this includes cough drops!
 Prescription medicine will be administered only in accordance with the instructions on the label.
-Long-term medications to be given all year or for emergency situations must have a Medication Administration Request filled out by the physician and signed by the parent.
+Long-term medications to be given all year or for emergency situations and must have a Medication Administration Request filled out by the physician and signed by the parent.
 This form must be obtained in the clinic or from the NEISD website under Health Services.
 Non-prescription medication will be administered only on a very limited temporary basis (10 days) and with written parent/guardian permission.
 This form will be filled out in the clinic when the medicine is brought in by the parent.
 All unused medication will be picked up by the parent or designated adult.
 The medication will not be sent home with the child.

 The following screenings take place during the year: